vnagpal25/gen-cov-abm/README.md

 The workflow is:
 - **1**: Set up a Python environment and install dependencies.
-- **2**:
-- **3**: Download and preprocess data for simulation and use the provided county-level data and population files (already included in the repo).
+- **2**: Download and preprocess data for simulation and use the provided county-level data and population files (already included in the repo).
-- **4**: Train Calib-NN across all counties and time windows, without genomic embeddings.
+- **3**: Train Calib-NN across all counties and time windows, without genomic embeddings.

-- **x**: Run the covid_abm to produce ND/RMSE/MAE metrics for the calibrated baseline.
+- **4**: Run the baseline_covid_abm to produce ND/RMSE/MAE metrics for the calibrated baseline.
 - **x**: Train Calib-NN across all counties and time windows, with genomic embeddings.
-- **x**: Run the gen-cov_abm to produce ND/RMSE/MAE metrics for the calibrated baseline.
+- **x**: Run the cov_abm to produce ND/RMSE/MAE metrics for the calibrated baseline.

 ### 1. Installation and Environment
 These commands assume you are in the project root directory (the folder containing this README and the `covid_abm` package).